Hobbico Cessna 182 Skylane Brushless Conversion

 The HXT 85/36mm Alloy Composite Firewall Mount has to be ground down a little on top, and cut shorter to accommodate the Cessna's plastic noise cowl.
 Using a bench grinder makes it easy.
 I recommend ear plugs and eye protection.

 Above: The HXT motor mount kit.

 The D2822/14 brushless motor is a direct fit to the new motor mount and is held in place with the four included screws.
 Small but mighty, this motor can provide 160W of power with a 7x4.5 prop on an 11.1V Li-Po pack.
 Feel free to use 2-blade props from 7x3 to 7x6.

-Below, the thrust angle mimics the stock setup.
+Above, the thrust angle mimics the stock setup.

 Gauging by my pictures, you can gauge how much cutting of the metal motor mount is needed and will also depend on your metal motor mount placement.
 When standing behind the Cessna, the motor points several degree to the right, and several degrees downward.
 This counters torque roll when you advance the throttle and the tendency for the plane to climb excessively when throttling up.

 Simply bring it as close to stock as possible without wasting too much time on the particulars, as many people have very different feelings about how a model aircraft's thrust angle should be set.
 Laying the firewall flat, set up the motor and mount with the includes screws and nuts, and test-fit the nose.
 Mark the firewall for the motor mount placement and re test-fit to ensure that the prop shaft and spinner sit where you want them in relation to the nose cowl.
 You may have to enlarge the nose cowl hole to accept the new prop adapter.
 Easy.